stevecalla/flashcards-starter/README.md

     * Added "process.exit(0)" to line 40 of util.js to programatically return the user to the prompt at the end of the game.
     * Added a blue circle 🔵 emoji for correct answers and red circle 🔴 emoji for incorrect answers.
     * Removed unnecessary server related code in the index.js file.
+    * Added a variable and condition for the last test in the Game-test file to prevent the game from running during "npm test".
+Likely would not do this in the real world given other options but wanted to experiement with this and ensure a test was checking that game.currentRound is an instanceof Round to be sure the startGame() was working properly.

 * Possible Enhancements:
     * More practice: Add functionality so that a score of less than 90% will require the user to go through the entire dataset again.